 - Important criteria considered by the Elections committee includes distribution of candidates and current Board members among member institutions, distribution among types and sizes of institutions, evidence of leadership, diversity, and evidence of interest in and capacity for service beyond what is expected of all faculty members and researchers.

-- In late January 2023, final ballots will be distributed to CRA chairs/heads/deans and lab directors.
+- On February 8 ,2023, final ballots will be distributed to CRA chairs/heads/deans and lab directors.
 Each will have one vote for each open slot on the CRA Board.

 - In late February 2023, election results will be announced.